The Open Streets: Car-Free Belle Isle

-Summer is upon us, Metro Detroit, which means the Ford Fireworks are on the horizon.
-With them comes my favorite lesser-known biking opportunity: If the city follows precedent, Belle Isle will be open exclusively to people walking, riding bikes, and using mobility devices from 5:00am to 2:00pm on Monday, June 23rd.
+With the Ford Fireworks in Detroit every summer comes my favorite lesser-known biking opportunity: Belle Isle will be open exclusively to people walking, riding bikes, and using mobility devices from 5:00am to 2:00pm on the Monday of the event.
 It's a crowd control measure which happens to offer the quietest possible park visit of the year.

 Getting to the bridge